pallets/jinja/docs/templates.rst

 `caller`
     This is `true` if the macro accesses the special `caller` variable and may be called from a :ref:`call<call>` tag.

+If a macro name starts with an underscore it's not exported and can't be imported.

 .. _call: